Skip Navigation

 4.1 - Federal Water Legislation

 The federal Fisheries Act protects Canada’s fisheries by safeguarding both fish and fish habitat.
 The Act applies to both coastal and inland waters and is administered by the Department of Fisheries and Oceans (DFO) and by ECCC.
-The Act has frequently been used by the government to charge those responsible for water-polluting activities.
+The Act has frequently been used by the federal government to charge those responsible for water-polluting activities.

 There are two key prohibitions under the Fisheries Act.
 First, the Act prohibits the deposit of any type of deleterious substance into waters frequented by fish.
 A “deleterious substance” is defined to include any substance that would degrade or alter, or contribute to the degradation or alteration of, the quality of water frequented by fish so as to render the water deleterious to fish or fish habitat.
 Second, the Act prohibits carrying out a work, undertaking or activity that results in a harmful alteration, disruption or destruction to fish habitat.
 DFO may issue authorizations to permit activities that would otherwise constitute serious harm to fish (and fish habitat).
-The 2019 amendments also include an expanded regulatory framework for authorizing otherwise prohibited activities.

 4.2 - Provincial Water Legislation